-Content note: This article includes discussion of murder/filicide and ableism.
+Content note: This article includes a discussion of murder/filicide and ableism.

 March 1: The Disability Day of Mourning